-This optimization problem, also known as Basis Pursuit [6], is significantly more approachable and can be solved with traditional linear programming techniques whose computational complexities are polynomial in N. Although only K + 1measurements are required to recover sparse signals via l_0 optimization [7], with Basis Pursuit one typically requires $M \ge cK$ measurements, where c > 1 is an overmeasuring factor.
+This optimization problem, also known as Basis Pursuit [7], is significantly more approachable and can be solved with traditional linear programming techniques whose computational complexities are polynomial in N. Although only K + 1 measurements are required to recover sparse signals via $\ell_0$ optimization [8], one typically requires $M \ge cK$ measurements for Basis Pursuit with an overmeasuring factor c > 1.

-At the expense of slightly more measurements, iterative greedy algorithms have also been developed to recover the signal x from the measurements y.
-Examples include the iterative Orthogonal Matching Pursuit (OMP) [8], matching pursuit (MP), and tree matching pursuit (TMP) algorithms.
-The same methods have also been shown to perform well on compressible signals, which are not exactly K-sparse but are well approximated by a K-term representation.
-This is a more realistic model in practice.
+Unfortunately, linear programming techniques are still somewhat slow.
+At the expense of slightly more measurements, fast iterative greedy algorithms have also been developed to recover the signal x from the measurements y.
+Examples include the iterative Orthogonal Matching Pursuit (OMP) [9], matching pursuit (MP), and tree matching pursuit (TMP) [10] algorithms.
+Group testing [11] has been shown to yield even faster reconstruction algorithms.
+All of these methods have also been shown to perform well on compressible signals, which are not exactly K-sparse but are well approximated by a K-term representation.
+Such a model is more realistic in practice.

-3. COMPRESSIVE IMAGING
+3 COMPRESSIVE IMAGING

 In this paper, we develop a new system to support what can be called Compressive Imaging (CI).
 Our system incorporates a microcontrolled mirror array driven by pseudorandom and other measurement bases and a single or multiple photodiode optical sensor.
 This hardware optically computes incoherent image measurements as dictated by the CS theory; we then apply CS reconstruction algorithms to obtain the acquired images.
-Our camera can also be used to take streaming measurements of a video signal, which can then be recovered using CS techniques designed for either 2-D frame-by-frame reconstruction or joint 3-D reconstruction.
+Our camera can also be used to take streaming measurements of a video signal, which can then be recovered using CS techniques designed for either 2D frame-by-frame reconstruction or joint 3D reconstruction.

-Other desirable features of our system include the use of a single detector (potentially enabling imaging at new wavelengths too expensive to measure using CCD or CMOS technology), universal measurement bases (incoherent with arbitrary sparse bases), encrypted measurements (tied to a random seed that can be kept secure), and scalable progressive reconstruction (yielding better quality as more measurements are obtained).
+Other desirable features of our system include the use of a single detector (potentially enabling imaging at new wavelengths that are currently impossible with CCD and CMOS technology), universal measurement bases (incoherent with arbitrary sparse bases), encrypted measurements (tied to a random seed that can be kept secure), and scalable progressive reconstruction (yielding improved quality with more measurements) [4].

-3.1.
-Camera hardware
+3.1 Camera hardware